 Each share of the Series C Preferred Stock is convertible into shares of common stock at the then-applicable conversion rate, as defined, at any time and at the option of the holder.
 The initial conversion rate is one common share for each preferred share, which is subject to adjustment for certain defined equity transactions.
 At June 30, 2006 and December 31, 2005, the Company has reserved 22,799,574 shares of common stock for the potential conversion.
-The Series C Preferred Stock will automatically convert into common stock at the then-applicable conversion.
-The Series C Preferred Stock will automatically convert into common stock resulting in aggregate proceeds to the Company of \$50 million and a price per share of at least \$2,74.
+The Series C Preferred Stock will automatically convert into common stock at the then-applicable conversion rate in the event of an initial public offering of the Company's common stock resulting in aggregate proceeds to the Company of \$50 million and a price per share of at least \$2.74.